Heat Pump Consultation Services

 - If there are questions or feedback on system sizing and design, Abode contacts the contractor directly to discuss

 - Contractor installs ASHP system

-- During installation, contractor completes On-Site Install QA Form
+- After installation, contractor completes Install QA Form

 - Customer applies for ASHP rebate via our Online Rebate Portal

-- Applications must be reviewed and receive pre-approval by Abode Energy Management prior to installation of the ASHP system to qualify for rebate.
+- Applications must be reviewed by Abode Energy Management via the Installation Quality Assurance Form

 - Minimum energy efficiency requirements: NEEP Cold Climate Air Source Heat Pump Specifications

 |Rating||Non-Ducted Systems||Ducted Systems|

 Rebate amount will be determined by date of installation and the cooling capacity of the outdoor unit(s).
 12,000 Btu = 1 ton.

 |Qualifying Products||Base Rebate (Existing Fuel: Oil, Propane, Electric Resistance)||Base Rebate (Existing Fuel: Natural Gas)|